 "Describe a time that you had to present financial data to non-financial staff."

-Be well prepared for these interview questions and stand out as the right candidate for the accounting job opportunity.
+Be well prepared for these interview questions for experienced accountants and junior accountants and stand out as the right candidate for the accounting job opportunity.